Vivek Oberoi, face of tobacco-free drive for cops, was booked for smoking

-Mumbai Police have launched the ‘Tobacco-Free Mumbai Police’ campaign to discourage consumption of tobacco among their ranks; however, its brand ambassador was booked for smoking a hookah in a public place in 2012
+Brand ambassador of the 'Tobacco-Free Mumbai Police' campaign launched to discourage tobacco consumption among policemen was booked for smoking a hookah in 2012

 Mumbai Police embarked upon an admirable campaign yesterday to free their policemen from the clutches of the addiction of tobacco.
 The ‘Tobacco-Free Mumbai Police’ campaign kicked off yesterday, with actor Vivek Oberoi as its brand ambassadors.
 Ironically, Oberoi himself was booked in 2012 for smoking in a public place.